-Northern Lights Shopping Centre Phase II is located in the Lower Townsite of Fort McMurray.
-The 30,407 square foot property is comprised of three single-storey buildings and is 100% occupied.
-Over 75% of the property is leased to national tenants, such as Moxie's Restaurants, Reitman's and Warehouse One.
+Northern Lights Shopping Centre Phase II is comprised of three single-storey retail buildings originally constructed in 1997.
+It is located in the Lower Townsite of Fort McMurray and is shadow anchored by Safeway.
+The property has a leasable area of 30,407 square feet and is 100% occupied.
+Over 75.0% of the property is leased to national tenants, such as Moxie's Restaurants, Reitman's and Warehouse One.